 No matter if you’re a little league pitcher or playing for the pros, your game time performance will suffer without practice to keep you sharp.
 In a contact center, practice can take many forms.
 Practice can occur in a group setting with an instructor-led session.
 Or, it can happen in-person at the team level during product or process training.
 Practice can also occur within Lessonly, where agents can record a mock phone call and trainers can review on their own time.
 The more ways and more times soft skills are practiced over time, the better the agent will perform during the big game.

 A trained agent is an empowered agent.
 If you polled your top performers, they’d say a factor of their success is having the answers at their fingertips.
 If agents can access the information needed to help the customer in an efficient way, whether it be in Lessonly or a knowledge base, they will be more confident in their customer interaction.
 Confidence shines through on the phone, in chat, or through email, and it leads to clear communication and setting proper expectations.

 The customer experience rules all.
 Soft skills like patience, empathy, and positivity are hard things to teach, but differentiators in every interaction.
 By emphasizing the importance of soft skills, your agents will be on the path to success and delight customers every time.

 World-class customer service teams use Lessonly to Do Better Work

-Lessonly is powerfully simple training software that helps customer service teams learn, practice, and perform like never before.
+Lessonly is powerfully simple customer service training software that helps teams learn, practice, and perform like never before.
 Managers and trainers deliver effective onboarding, proving ongoing training, and share best practices.
 The results?
 Effective team learning, happier employees, and extraordinary experiences.
 Learn more, and demo Lessonly today.